Near-Optimal Private Tests for Simple and MLR Hypotheses: Problem Formulation and Basic Algorithms

 \algorithmicrequire{\textbf{Input:}} \algorithmicensure{\textbf{Output:}}

+To achieve the intermediate goal in \eqref{eq: goal}, we first clarify the rationale for performing private selection prior to private mean estimation}, and identify a key aspect overlooked by \citet{huang2021instance}—the role of bin width.
+Private selection mechanisms are designed to identify relevant statistics through noisy queries while incurring only a logarithmic cost in the sample size, thereby effectively reducing the sensitivity scale of the data range for subsequent private mean estimation.
+Prominent examples include \emph{Report Noisy Max}, the \emph{Exponential Mechanism}, and \emph{Above Threshold} \citep{dwork2009complexity, dwork2014algorithmic}.

-To achieve our intermediate goal \eqref{eq: goal}, we first identify a key aspect overlooked by \citet{huang2021instance}, which is the bin width.
-Their search is conducted over integers via the floor function, which fixes the bin width at $1$.
+Regarding the bin width, their search is conducted over integers via the floor function, which fixes the bin width at $1$.
 When multiple points fall within the same bin, their algorithm can no longer distinguish among them, leading to increased rank errors.
 This loss of resolution is the main reason the rank-error guarantee claimed in \citet{huang2021instance} is incorrect.

 Algorithm~\ref{alg: DP_quantile_selection} serves as a key building block for our subsequent approach.
 Compared to \citet{huang2021instance}, it allows for non-integer search points, with more significant differences lying in our analysis and parameter selection.
 For instance, the number of iterations $T$ is treated as a free parameter.
 This flexibility in the choice of $T$ directly determines the discretization induced by our algorithm.
 After $T$ iterations, the search range $[a,b]$ is partitioned into subintervals $B_k = [a + (k-1)w,; a + kw]$ for $k \in [2^T]$, where $w = (b-a)/2^T$ is the bin width (discretization error).
 This makes the choice of $T$ critical to the error trade-off: increasing $T$ reduces discretization error but increases rank error due to smaller per-iteration privacy budgets.